Can a Police Officer’s Bias Make Them More Likely to Charge You with a DWI?

 In Killeen and Copperas Cove, as well as across Texas, a police officer cannot pull drivers off the road at random for a DWI.
 The officer has to have a reasonable suspicion that you were operating a vehicle while intoxicated in order to stop you.
 They cannot arrest you unless they have probable cause to believe you violated the state’s DWI laws.

-At Mary Beth Harrell Law Firm, we assert every available defense on your behalf if you are charged with driving while intoxicated.
+At Mary Beth Harrell Criminal Defense and DWI Lawyers, we assert every available defense on your behalf if you are charged with driving while intoxicated.
 One of those defenses can include questioning whether an officer’s bias (as opposed to a reasonable suspicion or probable cause) was the reason for the stop and the arrest.

 A police officer’s biases could come into play in several ways.
 The bias could include observing you drive versus looking at other drivers.
 The bias could include deciding to pull you over specifically, as compared to other drivers and other cars.
 Some officers, once they see you, may decide to let you off with a warning, while other officers may decide to ask you to get out of the car so they can give you a breath test.